Slip & Fall

 Another principle applicable to all slip and fall cases is determining the nature of the hazard giving rise to the unreasonable risk of harm.
 In slip and fall cases, unsafe conditions typical take one of two forms: (1) static conditions; and foreign substances or finishes.
 A “static condition” is one that is not likely to cause harm or injury until one drives or falls into it or trips over it.
 These conditions are characterized as patent and longstanding and include but are not limited to: uneven pavement; break in pavement; and an irregular or poorly lit flight of stairs.

 Foreign substances are the second major category of dangerous conditions often found in slip and fall cases.
 This category of dangerous conditions can be comprised of either: a foreign substance such as water, trash, vomit or some other substance on an owner or proprietor’s floor; a misplaced object such as a box, box top, or toy; or a dangerously slippery condition due to waxing, oiling, etc. In order to plaintiff to recover under these circumstances it must be proven that owner or proprietor had superior actual or constructive knowledge of the condition in question and the resulting dangerous circumstance.

 As with all premises liability claims, the applicable law governing slip and fall claims is extremely complex.
 Having a lawyer who can listen to the facts of your case and explain what rights you may or may not have is important.
-The attorneys at Philips Branch & Hodges have extensive experience handling slip and fall cases and proven track record of success.
+The Columbus GA personal injury attorneys at Philips Branch & Hodges have extensive experience handling slip and fall cases and proven track record of success.
 Do not hesitate to call Philips Branch & Hodges today for your free case evaluation.